Servings: 4-6 serving(s)

-These spice rubbed ribs are a great recipe for beginners.
+These spice-rubbed black molasses ribs are a great recipe for beginners.
 They’re moist (braised in beer) and flavourful (great spice rub and molasses slather).

-These ribs are a cinch to make, even for a first-timer like me.
+These ribs are a cinch to make, even for a first-timer.
 And they’re fun to eat.
 (Messy.
 But fun.)

 - 2 racks of back ribs (4-5 pounds)